mehmetakifakkus/TransitTrackr/tracker-web/README.md

 ## Project Overview and Task
 TransitTrackr is a real-time public transport tracking web application that allows users to view and track the live locations of public transportation vehicles on a map.
 This application focuses on the San Jose, California area and simulates vehicle movement by generating routes with random coordinates.

-This part of documentation covers making the frontend of the project and making it work with the backend.
+This part of documentation covers making the frontend of the project up and working with the backend.

 ---